gerdaresearch/flower-retailer-customer-satisfaction-survey2021-Japan/README.md

 JCSI is one of the largest customer satisfaction surveys in Japan across the service industries, but the flower retailer survey is a customized survey, not an "official" JCSI survey.
 <br>
 ● Survey overview
-Companies: 2 flower retail specialty shops and 4 mass retailers (flower sales floors) (Aoyama Flower Market, Hibiya Kadan, Cain's, Aeon, Yaoko, Coop Mirai)
+Companies: 2 flower retail specialty shops (Aoyama Flower Market and Hibiya Kadan) and 4 mass retailers (flower sales sections of Cainz, Aeon, Yaoko and Coop Mirai)
 Survey date: Friday, February 26, 2021 - Wednesday, March 3, 2021
 Respondents :  A total of 1611 men and women in their 20s to 70s living in Japan, who have purchased at least twice in the last year at one of the 6 companies.
 Method: Internet survey